Records smashed at Knockcroghery dispersal sale

 Stock rams

 After producing a spectacular batch of ewe lambs, stock ram Pembroke Bulletproof sold for €2,200.
-Service sire for a large number of ewes, Turret Coolmore was also sold for €2,200.
-Both found new homes within pedigree flocks.
+Service sire for a large number of ewes, Turret Coolmore was also sold on the day for €2,200.
+Both finding homes within pedigree flocks.

+Double All-Ireland champion Knockcroghery Winter, that sold for €10,000. \ Shanon Kinahan

 Embryo lots